fluree/docs.flur.ee/src/content/api/signatures.md

 ## Signatures

-For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default for the downloaded version of FlureeDB).
+For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default for the downloaded version of Fluree).

 If you do need to specify a signature, the signature may either be in the Authorization header (for all queries submitted) or in the signature map (for all transactions).